Vorlonsoft/GradleMavenPush/README.md

 ## Our other plugins

-[EasyDokkaPlugin](https://github.com/Vorlonsoft/EasyDokkaPlugin) - Gradle script plugin to generate documentation by Dokka documentation engine in Javadoc format for Java, Kotlin, Android and non-Android projects.
+[EasyDokkaPlugin](https://github.com/Vorlonsoft/EasyDokkaPlugin) - Gradle Script plugin to generate documentation by Dokka documentation engine in Javadoc or other formats for Java, Kotlin, Android and non-Android projects.
 It's very easy, you don't need to add to `dependencies` section additional `classpath` or think about compatibility issues, you don't need additional repositories also.

 ## Contribute